randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompleteAccount GetAccountsAC(ctx).Query(query).Limit(limit).Date(date).Type_(type_).Execute()

-All accounts of the user returned in a basic auto-complete array.
+Returns all accounts of the user returned in a basic auto-complete array.

 ### Example